Flourish38/mini-cactbot-rs/README.md

 ```

 A default configuration file is provided at `src/config.toml`.
-In order to use it, simply move it into the same directory as your executable `mini-cactbot` file.
+In order to use it, simply move it into the same directory as your executable `mini-cactbot` file and add your token and user ID.

 Alternatively, you can instead provide your token via the environment variable `DISCORD_TOKEN`.
 This will override the value provided in the config file, if any.
-**If you do this, you will probably still want to provide a list of admin users in the config file.
+**If you do this, you will probably still want to provide a list of admin user IDs in the config file.
 Otherwise, any user will be able to shut down your bot.**

 Template made by [Flourish38](https://github.com/Flourish38).